Coffiie/Flutter-VsCode-Snippets/README.md

 # Flutter-VsCode-Snippets
-A repository where I keep track of my VS Code snippets for Flutter/Dart so I can set them in a new environment if need be.
+A repository where I keep track of my VS Code / Flutter snippets for Flutter/Dart so I can set them in a new environment if need be.

 ## **Getter and Setter with notifyListeners**